Evaluating Damages for Pain and Suffering

 - Your credibility as a witness

 These are just some of the various factors that may come to play in your personal injury case.
 There may be others not listed here.
-However, you will need an experienced personal injury attorney to help you evaluate what kind of damages you may receive, as well as gather up the appropriate documentation.
+However, you will need an experienced personal injury attorney to help you evaluate what kind of damages you may receive, as well as gather the appropriate documentation.
 If you have been injured and need compensation for pain and suffering in the Baltimore, Maryland area, please contact Cohen & Dwin, P.A. to speak with an experienced personal injury attorney today.

 Attorney Harold P. Dwin, co-founder of Baltimore premier law firm Cohen & Dwin, P.A., is proud to be able to help clients in need by simplifying complex legal matters and solving legal problems that cause immeasurable stress.